 “Barrington Stage is home to some of the best theatremaking in the country.
 The summer is long, challenging and ultimately rewarding because being a theatre student at Barrington makes you a fly on the wall in some of the coolest rooms, including the creation of new musicals, classic plays and exciting revivals.
 Barrington truly teaches a young actor the importance of listening.” —Liam Joshua Munn ‘19

 “I left my summer at BSC with a fire to connect with other artists and a more disciplined and confident approach to my craft!” —Erin Danielle Krebs ‘19 Directing Fellow

 WHAT DO I NEED TO KNOW?

-Candidates must demonstrate strong musical theatre skills, be at least 19 years of age, and have completed at least one year of University-level training.
-Directing/Choreography candidates must have completed their Undergraduate Education.
+Candidates must demonstrate strong musical theatre skills, be at least 19 years of age and have completed at least one year of university-level training.
+Directing and Choreography candidates must have completed their undergraduate education.

 WHAT’S THE COST?

 $30 application fee.

 Upon acceptance into the program a deposit of $1,000 is due.

 Directing and Choreography Fellow Tuition: $2,500 (includes housing)